nbmustafa/terraform-shared-vpc-endpoint/README.md

 # How do I associate a Route 53 private hosted zone with a VPC in a different AWS account or Region?

-- To associate a Route 53 private hosted zone in one AWS account (Account A) with a VPC that belongs to another AWS account (Account B) or Region, follow these steps using the AWS CLI. <br />
+- To associate a Route 53 private hosted zone in one AWS account **(Account A)** with a VPC that belongs to another AWS account **(Account B)** or Region, follow these steps using the AWS CLI. <br />

-    1. Make sure your AWS cli profile is set to run commands against Account A. <br />
+    1. Make sure your AWS cli profile is set to run commands against **Account A**. <br />

-    2. Run the following command to list the available hosted zones in Account A. Note the hosted zone ID in Account A that you'll associate with Account B. <br />
+    2. Run the following command to list the available hosted zones in Account A. Note the hosted zone ID in Account A that you'll associate with **Account B**. <br />
     `aws route53 list-hosted-zones` <br />

-    3. Run the following command to authorize the association between the private hosted zone in Account A and the VPC in Account B. Use the hosted zone ID from the previous step.
+    3. Run the following command to authorize the association between the private hosted zone in Account A and the VPC in **Account B**.
+Use the hosted zone ID from the previous step.
 Use the Region and ID of the VPC in Account B. <br />
     **Note**: Include "--region" if you are inside any EC2 instance of a different Region or using user's credentials with different Region other than "ap-southeast-2" <br />
-    `aws route53 create-vpc-association-authorization --hosted-zone-id <hosted-zone-id> --vpc VPCRegion=<region>,VPCId=<vpc-id> --region us-east-1` <br />
+    `aws route53 create-vpc-association-authorization --hosted-zone-id <hosted-zone-id> --vpc VPCRegion=<region>,VPCId=<vpc-id> --region ap-southeast-2` <br />

-    4. Now switch your AWS cli profile  to run commands against Account B. <br />
+    4. Now switch your AWS cli profile  to run commands against **Account B**. <br />

-    5. Run the following command to create the association between the private hosted zone in Account A and the VPC in Account B. Use the hosted zone ID from step 3.
+    5. Run the following command to create the association between the private hosted zone in Account A and the VPC in **Account B**.
+Use the hosted zone ID from step 3.
 Use the Region and ID of the VPC in Account B.<br />
-    **Note**: Be sure to use an IAM user or role that has permission to run Route 53 APIs in Account B.<br />
+    **Note**: Be sure to use an IAM user or role that has permission to run Route 53 APIs in **Account B**.<br />
-    `aws route53 associate-vpc-with-hosted-zone --hosted-zone-id <hosted-zone-id> --vpc VPCRegion=<region>,VPCId=<vpc-id> --region us-east-1` <br />
+    `aws route53 associate-vpc-with-hosted-zone --hosted-zone-id <hosted-zone-id> --vpc VPCRegion=<region>,VPCId=<vpc-id> --region ap-southeast-2` <br />

     6. It's a best practice to delete the association authorization after the association is created.
 This step prevents you from recreating the same association later.
-To delete the authorization, reconnect to Account A. Then, run the following command: <br />
+To delete the authorization, reconnect to **Account A**.
+Then, run the following command: <br />
     `aws route53 delete-vpc-association-authorization --hosted-zone-id <hosted-zone-id>  --vpc VPCRegion=<region>,VPCId=<vpc-id> --region us-east-1` <br />